chattcp/docs/src/search-package.md

 ![Advanced search](/images/search-package/advanced-search.webp)

 The ChatTCP search function also supports setting search criteria based on application layer protocols.
-For instance, when we select the HTTP protocol, the input criteria transform into searchable fields within the data structure of the HTTP protocol.
+For instance, when we select the HTTP, the input criteria transform into searchable fields within the data structure of the HTTP.

 ![Http protocol search](/images/search-package/http-search-condtion.webp)